-Becium obovatum is a perennial, multi-stemmed herb that has attracted some horticultural interest.
-The leaves are opposite in position on the stems, lanceolate, ovate or obovate in shape.
-Apart from their shape being variable, they’re hairy or not and the margins may be entire or toothed.
+Ocimum obovatum is a perennial, multi-stemmed herb that has attracted some horticultural interest.
+The leaves are opposite and shaped lanceolate, ovate or obovate.
+Apart from shape variability, they’re hairy or not and the margins may be entire or toothed.

 Blooms are seen in spring and summer in many-flowered clusters on long stalks.
-Pollination involves a series of butterfly species in habitat, adding to the willing gardener’s reward.
-Looking at the flowers brings a clue as to the origin of the common name of cat's whiskers.
+Pollination involves a series of butterfly species, adding to the willing gardener’s reward.
+Looking at the flowers brings a clue as to the origin of the common name, cat's whiskers.

 The stems die down in winter, to be cut away.
 The plant is low-growing, should be planted in full sun (www.plantzafrica.com; Germishuizen and Fabian, 1982).